spikeheap/spikeheap.github.io/app/_drafts/nginx-docker-proxy.md

 This generates a self-signed certificate and drops it into the path we've used in `nginx.conf`.

 With that, you're ready to go, in development at least.
-To integrate this into an existing docker-compose setup you could drop the above files in `./docker/nginx/` add the following to your `docker-compose.yml`:
+To integrate this into an existing docker-compose setup you could drop the above files in `./docker/nginx/` and add the following to your `docker-compose.yml`:

 ```yaml
 nginx: